Aggressive Chess Gambits for Attacking Players: Unleashing Tactical Fury from Move One

 Overview:

-In the Evans Gambit, White sacrifices a queenside pawn to divert Black’s bishop and gain rapid central control and attacking chances.
+In the Evans Gambit, White offers a queenside pawn in exchange for a quick development and central attack.

 Why It’s Aggressive: